Chicago City Railway: Chicago Surface Lines (C.S.L.)

 By 1900, political corruption, unscrupulous actions by other companies, and public opinion made it difficult for the street railways to plan ahead.
 Length and terms of franchises, fare caps, taxes, and property owner consent were some of the problems.

 Public ownership was discussed, but instead, city ordinances controlling the private companies were passed and appealed for years.
 One was the Unification Ordinance of November 13, 1913 by the Chicago City Council, which combined management and operations of all Chicago streetcar companies as the Chicago Surface Lines (C.S.L.), taking effect in 1914.
 The C.C.Ry. became a "paper company".
 It continued to own equipment, but the equipment was operated by the C.S.L. and used systemwide throughout the metropolitan area.

 The CSL was eventually sold to the publicly owned, government agency, Chicago Transit Authority after 88 years of private operations and 34 years since consolidation, on April 22, 1947, and the CCRy was liquidated on February 15, 1950.

 Remnants

 In 2015 yard switcher CSL #L202 and flat car CTA #314 are at the Fox River Trolley Museum in South Elgin, Illinois.
 CCRy #209 cable trailer and CSL #9020 electric trailer are at the Illinois Railway Museum in Union, Illinois.
 Horsecar #10 and grip car #532 were on exhibit in Chicago's Museum of Science and Industry in 1979.

 One CCRy streetcar station from 1893 survives at 5529 South Lake Park Avenue in Chicago's Hyde Park neighborhood.
 The former cable car station and waiting room currently serves as the home of the Hyde Park Historical Society.

-A shop building from 1902 and streetcar barns from 1906, still remain in service by 2014 at the CTA's 77th Street and Vincennes Avenue yards.
-Another streetcar barn remains on Wabash Avenue just north of 63rd Street.
+A shop building from 1902 and streetcar barns from 1906, still remained in service As of 2014 at the CTA's 77th Street and Vincennes Avenue yards.
+Another streetcar barn remained on Wabash Avenue just north of 63rd Street.
+It was torn down between June 2016-2017.